openagri-eu/OpenAgri-IrrigationManagement/README.md

 # Irrigation service

+:eu: *"This service was created in the context of OpenAgri project (https://horizon-openagri.eu/).
+OpenAgri has received funding from the EU’s Horizon Europe research and innovation programme under Grant Agreement no. 101134083."*
 # Description

 The OpenAgri Irrigation service provides the calculation of referent evapotranspiration (ETo) as well as the analysis of \